kaoengine/kao-git-process/README.md

 ## Merge a feature branch
 In this example we assume that your feature branch, myfeature, is based off develop and that you are currently in your feature branch.

-1. Squash/reword/edit any commits if need be
+*1. Squash/reword/edit any commits if need be*

-    > git rebase -i develop
+    git rebase -i develop
-2. Rebase your feature branch on top of current develop
+*2. Rebase your feature branch on top of current develop*

-    > git rebase develop
+    git rebase develop
-3. Change to develop
+*3. Change to develop*

-    > git checkout develop
+    git checkout develop
-4. Fast-forward merge your feature branch into develop
+*4. Fast-forward merge your feature branch into develop*

-    > git merge myfeature
+    git merge myfeature
-5. Delete your local feature branch (see above tip for remote deletion)
+*5. Delete your local feature branch (see above tip for remote deletion)*

-    > git branch -d myfeature
+    git branch -d myfeature

 ## Ignore changes in a tracked file
-1. To ignore:
+*1. To ignore:*

-    > git update-index --assume-unchanged <tracked-file>
+    git update-index --assume-unchanged <tracked-file>

-2. To stop ignoring:
+*2. To stop ignoring:*

-    > git update-index --no-assume-unchanged <ignored-tracked-file>
+    git update-index --no-assume-unchanged <ignored-tracked-file>

 ## Undo the last commit
-1. Changes are put back into staged
+*Changes are put back into staged*

-    > git reset --soft HEAD~1
+    git reset --soft HEAD~1

+## Delete the last commit
+1. All changes are lost!

+git reset --hard HEAD~1